 The most common symptoms of myasthenia gravis are double vision (diplopia), drooping eyelids (ptosis), and muscle weakness that usually gets worse after exercise or at the end of the day and improves with rest.

 The muscles around the eyes are particularly likely to be affected by myasthenia gravis, and eye problems are the first sign of the disease in about 40% of cases.
-Eventually, almost everyone with myasthenia gravis will experience eye symptoms.
+Eventually, 85% of people with myasthenia gravis will experience eye symptoms.
 About 15% of people experience symptoms only around the eyes and nowhere else – this is called ocular myasthenia gravis.
+Those who do get symptoms elsewhere will usually develop them within the first 3 years.

 Other common symptoms of this disease include: